 As the climate crisis reaches critical tipping points and is spurring many people to abandon meat products, which are extremely resource-intensive and environmentally-damaging to produce, entomophagy may be a sound alternative to those who are not quite ready to let go of meat.

-Entomophagy- the eating of insects- is being hailed as a novel solution to ensure sustainable food production.
+Entomophagy is the eating of insects and is being hailed as a novel solution to ensure sustainable food production.
 For good reason, too- insects are incredibly easy to raise due to their fast reproduction rates.
 They are also incredibly high in protein- certain insects, such as caterpillars, have been shown to have as much as 35.2 grams of protein per 100 grams of edible portion, as compared to 20.6 g and 19.9 g for beef and chicken respectively.

 The production of edible insects is also less environmentally damaging.
-Production of animal meat for human consumption is extremely resource-intensive, giving the industry a high carbon footprint.
-The production of 1 gram of protein from chicken requires two to three times as much land and 50% more water than the production of mealworms.
+Production of animal meat for human consumption is extremely resource-intensive; the production of 1 gram of protein from chicken requires two to three times as much land and 50% more water than the production of mealworms.
 Production of beef, on the other hand, requires up to 14 times as much land and 5 times as much water than the production of mealworms.